Writer's Guidelines

 Every year Security Management publishes an editorial calendar describing several broad issues that will be addressed each month.
 Contributors are welcome to write on these topics, but they should treat the calendar only as a starting point.

-The best articles are provided by security practitioners who write about their everyday experiences, including new responsibilities, management techniques, access control purchases, new budgeting methods, and revised reporting systems.
+The best articles are provided by security practitioners who write about their everyday experiences, including new responsibilities, management techniques, new budgeting methods, and revised reporting systems.

 When sitting down to write an article, include the lessons learned from challenging circumstances, such as handling a difficult employee or a legal battle.
 These scenarios help others avoid similar pitfalls.
-Additional issues of interest include selecting and installing new security systems, working with contractors, convincing management to approve budget requests, blowing the whistle on a corporate executive, or handling a company crisis or local disaster that affected operations.
+Additional issues of interest include selecting and installing new security systems, working with contractors and third-party vendors, influencing decision-makers and stakeholders on risk decisions, ethical dilemmas, or handling a company crisis or disaster that affected operations.

 The key is to select a topic about which details and specific solutions can be provided.
 Security professionals know what their problems are and know generally how to solve them; a successful author goes beyond the general and gives the reader unique, useful, up-to-date, accurate information.